 Painful headaches are a common daily occurrence for many people.
 However, if you suffer from frequent headaches, you must determine the underlying cause.
 Contact our office if you suspect your bite or jaw contributes to your headaches.
 Dental problems like TMJ disorders and crooked teeth can cause regular headaches.

-These problems create uneven pressure that increases facial tension and headaches.
-Seeking proper treatment at the dentist can alleviate your pain and prevent potential complications.
+These problems create uneven pressure, which increases facial tension and headaches.
+Seeking proper treatment at the dentist can alleviate pain and prevent potential complications.

 Tooth Infection